 I had to reach out to my network to make contact with someone who could share the unique perspective of American Indians.
 According to this interviewee, there are approximately four million Indians remaining in America.
 According to my reading, “there are more than five hundred federally recognized tribes, plus more than fifty other tribal entities that have not received official recognition.
 Among the tribes, almost one hundred fifty different languages are spoken, and religious beliefs vary greatly.
 Nearly half of the Indian population now lives in urban areas.
 Many still live on reservations that are usually located in remote settings (Rodney Cooper, We Stand Together, Moody, 1995, 81).”

-Kimberly Oxendine Owens has graciously agreed to share some of her history with us.
+Kimberly Oxendine Owen has graciously agreed to share some of her history with us.
 Kimberly is a member of the Lumbee Indian Tribe, one of the Northeastern Tribes.
 She is a mom, wife, conference speaker, and licensed professional counselor.
-She graduated from Gordon Conwell Theological Seminary, Charlotte campus, with a Master of Arts in Christian Counseling.
+She graduated from Gordon-Conwell Theological Seminary Charlotte campus, with a Master of Arts in Christian Counseling.

 During our conversation, Kimberly revealed, “The more I learned about my people, the more I became connected to Jesus.”
 The Lumbee Indian Tribe were monotheistic worshipers.
 They worshiped one spirit, many had visions of a foreign man coming to save them.
 They regularly experienced supernatural healings and occurrences.
 They were very spiritual people who worshiped the Creator, but they did not have the Word, the Holy Bible.